 - hemorrhage from tumor

-The origin of HCCs is believed to be related to repeated cycles of necrosis and regeneration, irrespective of cause.
-Also the HBV and HCV genome contains genetic material that may predispose cells to accumulate mutations or disrupts growth control, thus allowing for a second mechanism by which infection with these agents predisposes to HCC 1.
+The origin of hepatocellular carcinomas is believed to be related to repeated cycles of necrosis and regeneration, irrespective of the cause.
+Also, the HBV and HCV genomes contain genetic material that may predispose cells to accumulate mutations or disrupts growth control, thus allowing for a second mechanism by which infection with these agents predisposes to HCC 1.

-On gross pathology, HCCs typically appear as pale masses within the liver and may be unifocal, multifocal or diffusely infiltrative at the time of presentation.
+On gross pathology, hepatocellular carcinomas typically appear as pale masses within the liver and may be unifocal, multifocal or diffusely infiltrative at the time of presentation.

 Hepatocellular carcinomas can have a variety of appearances: